epfl-lara/stainless/core/src/sphinx/installation.rst

   $ stainless -Dscalaz3.debug.load=true -J-Xmx6G --help

 Note that Stainless is organized as a structure of several projects.
-The main project lives in ``core`` while the two available frontends can be found in ``frontends/dotty`` (and ``frontends/scalac``).
+The main project lives in ``core`` while the Scala 3 frontend can be found in ``frontends/dotty``.
 From a user point of view, this should most of the time be transparent and the build command should take care of everything.

 Build from Source on Windows 10
 -------------------------------